The most common causes of Blender crashes:

 When reporting bugs on crashes it can be helpful to attach this file to your reports, especially when others are unable to reproduce the crash.

-This is currently disabled for MS-Windows.
+This is currently disabled for Windows.